cloudflare/workers-sdk/packages/miniflare/README.md

 the global scope in service-worker format Workers, or via the 2nd `env` parameter in module format Workers.

+### `interface WorkflowsOptions`

+- `name: string`

+  The name of the Workflow.

+- `className: string`

+  The name of the class exported from the Worker that implements the `WorkflowEntrypoint`.

+- `scriptName?`: string

+  The name of the script that includes the `WorkflowEntrypoint`.
+This is optional because it defaults to the current script if not set.

 #### Core

 - `name?: string`